 At this point in 2017, it’s only natural to start wondering what trends have been carried over from 2016, and which new trends 2017 will continue to bring along.
 Regardless, one thing is for sure: education technology will not cease to evolve.
 But, how exactly will it evolve in 2017?
 And what does it mean for our students and children?

-Read along as we attempt to answer these questions, assessing what has been happening so far in the education industry, what we can see around us, and taking some educated guesses on what we expect in classrooms in the near future.
+Read along as we attempt to answer these questions, assessing what has been happening so far in the education industry, what we can see around us, and taking some educated guesses on what we expect in classrooms in the near future and how one on one private tutoring fits within this.

 Education Industry Overview